connexcs/docs/docs/provider-ratecard.md

 # Advanced Rate Card Settings

-To find the **Advanced** tab, select a rate card.
-In the rate card's screen, click **Properties** > **Advanced**.
-The advanced tab is used to manipulate two options:
+The **Advanced** tab, found in a rate card under **Properties** > **Advanced**, is used to manipulate several advanced features:

-* **Public Options** - Decide which ways information about the provider can be shared externally by togging check boxes on and off.
-You allow the card to be viewed via HTML (on a web page), CSV (a spreadsheet), an API (an external application), and whether or not to list the rate card in the domain portal.
+* **Public Options** - Display or hide provider information externally by togging check boxes on and off.
+You allow the card to be viewed via HTML (on a web page), CSV (a spreadsheet), an API (an external application), and whether to list the rate card in the domain portal.
 * **CLI Restrict** - Enable Call Line Identification (CLI) restriction(s) by entering restricted numbers in the text box.
+* **Delayed Bye** - On termination rate cards, the Delayed Bye feature adds the specified duration (in seconds) to the end of each call.
+Providers may use this in situations where a commercial contract specifies a minimum duration call.
+This feature should only be used along with full disclosure to both the customer and carrier.

 [provider-card-1]: /card/img/115.png "provider-card-1"
 [provider-card-2]: /card/img/116.png "provider-card-2"